-The program director may require a meeting to discuss sick occurrences.
-After the third occurrence, the resident must meet with the program director upon returning to work.
-If the program director feels that the number of occurrences is excessive, he/she has the discretion to assign extra make-up duties or other corrective measures.
+The Program Director may require a meeting to discuss sick occurrences.
+After the third occurrence, the resident must meet with the Program Director upon returning to work.
+If the Program Director feels that the number of occurrences is excessive, he/she has the discretion to assign extra make-up duties or other corrective measures.
+Programs may have additional requirements in their program policies.